Impersonation Protection alerts the administrator when it detects an account takeover.

 An alert is sent as soon as a user account is determined to be compromised.
 To prevent inundating the system with alerts, only one alert is sent per day for the same compromised user account.
 If you take steps to secure this user account so it is no longer compromised, additional alerts will not be sent.
-As long as the user account remains compromised, Barracuda Sentinel will continue to send a maximum of one alert per day.
+As long as the user account remains compromised, Impersonation Protection will continue to send a maximum of one alert per day.

 To view alerts: